-The Paris Universal Exhibition differed from all others which had preceded it in the extent of its productions, the variety of its objects, and the facilities afforded for the disposal of the exhibited articles at a fair market neighbours Belgium, England, and Prussia, for above 3,000,000 tons more.
+We have some curious statistics on the subject of coals and iron in these Reports.
+It appears that in 1854, 64,661,401 tons of coal were produced from the mines of Great Britain and Ireland, representing at the mouth of the pit an average value of 14,975,000l.
+The number of collieries is put down at 2397, employing about 220,000 persons.
+France possesses 286 mines, producing about from 6,000,000 to 7,000,000 tons annually.
+This, however, is insufficient for her consumption, and she is indebted to her neighbours Belgium, England, and Prussia, for above 3,000,000 tons more.
 Belgium produces 8,000,000 tons, Prussia 34,000,000, Austria 1,500,000, and Spain about 242,550 tons.
 Several of the other European countries exhibited isolated specimens of mineral fuel, most of them of the class of lignite or brown coal.
 Southern France, Italy, Styria, and Greece sent samples.
 The rapid progress of the manufacture of iron, will be apparent from the production of that mineral in the following years.
 In 1740 were produced 17,350 tons, in 1840, 1,248,781, in 1854, 3,069,838.
 This was the produce of about 555 furnaces.
 The annual production of the iron works of France is estimated at 700,000 tons.
-Prussia produces an almost inappreciable quantity, whilst Belgium, by enlarged operations, within the last few years has raised the annual amount to upwards of 200,000 tons.
+Prussia produces an almost inappreciable quantity, whilst Belgium, by enlarged operations, within the last few years has raised the annual amount to upwards of 200,000 tous.
 The produce of Austria nearly doubles this amount.
 Sweden, Spain, and Italy were also represented, and though the latter exported, in 1854, 35,000 tons-seven-twelfths of its production-the quantities are too small to demand enumeration.
 Mr. Tilor, remarking on metal work, observes with much truth that "in no country was ornamental smiths' work more appreciated than in England during the last century; yet, during the first half of this century, there is probably no country which was satisfied with so low a quality of material, design, and execution of the iron work."
 It is lamentable to see with what little taste public works are executed.
 As an example, we may take the newly-introduced street letter-boxes.
-Instead of their being elegant columnar structures, ornamented with leaves, and scrolls, and flowers, such as we see in Paris, they are unshaped, square blocks, apparently placed in the position they occupy to prevent an omnibus or runaway cab from invading the pavement.
+Instead of their being elegant columnar structures, ornamented with leaves, and scrolls, and flowers, such as we see in Paris, they are unshaped, square blocks, apparently placed in the position they occupy to prevent an omnibus or runaway cab from invading the pave-

-We have no room to notice particularly Sir David Brewster's report. on optical instruments, Dr. Arnott on warming and ventilating, Captain Fowke on civil and naval constructions, M. Leon Arnoux on ceramic manufactures, Sir William Hooker on vegetable products, and Dr. Royle on Indian and colonial products, &c.
+We have no room to notice particularly Sir David Brewster's report on optical instruments, Dr. Arnott on warming and ventilating, Captain Fowke on civil and naval constructions, M. Léon Arnoux on ceramic manufactures, Sir William Hooker on vegetable products, and Dr. Royle on Indian and colonial products, &c.
 The reader will find much interesting and instructive information in the three volumes of Reports presented to both Houses of Parliament.